RemasteredArch/nvim-config/README.md

 nvim-config is licensed under the GNU Affero General Public License version 3, or (at your option) any later version.
 You should have received a copy of the GNU Affero General Public License along with nvim-config, found in [LICENSE](./LICENSE).
 If not, see <[https://www.gnu.org/licenses/](https://www.gnu.org/licenses/)>.

 nvim-config contains code from other software.
-See [COPYING.md](./COPYING.md) for more details
+See [COPYING.md](./COPYING.md) for more details.